FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 ### Trace ###

-It's critical to pass and get the HTTP_HEADER_STEP_LOG_ID to the next service to form the trace.
+It's critical to pass and get the HTTP_HEADER_STEP_LOG_ID to the prev/next service to form the trace.
 See steplogs-logger-spring-boot-starter/README.md

 ### After all, ###